natitack/PaletteFlow/README.md

 -   Font Selection component does not show what a font would look like until after it is selected.
 -   Deliverable component needs aesthetic refinement
 -   Application is not mobile friendly

+# Troubleshooting
+Here are some common issues you might encounter while running or modifying PaletteFlow, along with suggested fixes:

+## App Doesn’t Start or Shows Errors on Launch
+Symptom: npm run dev or yarn dev fails with errors.

+Fixes:

+Make sure you're using Node.js version 18 or later.

+Run rm -rf node_modules && npm install to clear and reinstall dependencies.

+Check that your .env file (if applicable) is correctly configured.

+## New Component or Step Doesn’t Show Up
+Symptom: Custom hero/feature layout or a new builder step doesn’t appear in the UI.

+Fixes:

+Confirm you’ve correctly imported and registered the component in the appropriate wrapper (RelumeHeroWrapper.tsx, RelumeFeatureWrapper.tsx, or the STEPS array).

+Ensure your component file is located in the correct folder (/heroelements/, /featureelelemts/, or /steps/).

+Check for typos in layout keys or missing preview image files.

+## Font Doesn’t Appear in Dropdown
+Symptom: Added a Google Font but it’s not selectable in the UI.

+Fixes:

+Ensure the font is imported and instantiated in /hooks/useFontOptions.ts.

+Make sure the label in the font config matches the label used in any mood configurations.

+## Exported PDF Missing Previews or Styles
+Symptom: Branding PDF shows empty blocks or missing images.

+Fixes:

+Verify that preview images are added to the correct directory (/public/images/previews/hero/ or /feature/) and that file names match layout keys.

+Ensure all required fields in Choices Context are set before export.

+## UI Looks Broken on Smaller Screens
+Symptom: Layout issues or components overlap on mobile.

+Fix: PaletteFlow is not currently optimized for mobile.
+Responsive design improvements are tracked in the Known Issues section.